Common Symptoms Of Stress In A Dog You Shouldn’t Ignore

 8. Avoidance Or Withdrawal

-A stressed-out dog may attempt to avoid particular persons or circumstances as a coping strategy.
+A stressed-out dog may attempt to avoid certain people or situations as a coping strategy.
 They might hide in a quiet space, avoid eye contact, or shy away from interactions.

 Dogs who are under constant stress or worry, such as those whose environment is changing or who are meeting new people or pets, frequently exhibit withdrawal symptoms.
 Noticing this behaviour is crucial for identifying stress and providing support.